igorwintner/airbnb_project/README.md

 ![alt text](<images/Sheet 1.png>)
 *Bar chart showing average prices over the weekend and during the week.
 Chart was made with Tableau from a file I exported from VS Code*

 It can be seen from the chart that there are no significant differences in prices at the weekend and during the week.
-In **Amsterdam**, the difference is most pronounced, with weekend accommodation costing **USD 20** more than during the week.
+In **Amsterdam**, the difference is most pronounced, with weekend accommodation costing **$20** more than during the week.
 However, in **Paris**, for example, accommodation is **more expensive during the week** than at the weekend.

 ### 3. What is the availability of entire homes and private rooms?